 I am by training a field biologist.
 My early research studied the behaviour of animals in their natural environment.
 Jane Goodall was my role model and hero for much of my early education, and remains so.
 My research career then turned to pencil and paper mathematical modelling of the evolution of behaviour using formal game theory.
 I've also modelled the evolution of threats —and other communication strategies between individuals with conflicting interests— using neural networks, genetic algorithms, and stochastic dynamic programming models.
 For the last 15 to 20 years I've studied the neuroscience, genetics, and development of individual differences in behaviour, personality differences, in humans and other animals.

-Members of the Sex & Violence Lab conduct research in the broad areas of neuroscience, behavioural ecology, genetics and personality in both human and non-human animals.
-Personality-like traits that we are particularly interested in include aggressiveness and stress coping style.
-We are interested in how the developmental process of sexual differentiation produces personalities, brains, and bodies on a non-binary male-to-female spectrum, and how exposure to stressors early in life shapes adult personality and physiology.
+Members of my lab conduct research in the broad areas of neuroscience, behavioural ecology, and behavioural genetics examining individual differences in social behaviour in both human and non-human animals.
+We are interested in how the developmental process of sexual differentiation produces a range of personalities, brains, and bodies and how this influences life-history strategies.

 Student Opportunities: Openings for Graduate and Undergraduate students, and funded Postdocs, exist in the lab (click for more information).

 An examination of the influence of genetic variations on behavioral differences in infra-human and human populations.
-Prerequisites: PSYCO 104 or SCI 100 and PSYCO 105 and STAT 141 or 151 or 161 or SCI 151 and BIOL 207.
-[Faculty of Science]Fall Term 2021 Winter Term 2022
+Prerequisites: PSYCH 104 or SCI 100, STAT 141 or 151 or 161 or SCI 151 and BIOL 207.
+[Faculty of Science]Fall Term 2022 Winter Term 2023